-It may be possible to obtain a payment of $255 from Social Security if the deceased, or the deceased’s family meets the eligibility requirements.
-Other than that, most of the counties in Virginia have some rules and allowance to defray funeral expenses for those unable to pay.
-Although you would need to meet rigid poverty standards to qualify, and have very limited control over the disposition arrangements.
+It may be possible to obtain a payment of $255 from Social Security if the deceased or the deceased’s family meets the eligibility requirements.
+Other than that, most Virginia counties have some rules and allowances to defray funeral expenses for those unable to pay.
+Although you would need to meet rigid poverty standards to qualify and have very limited control over the disposition arrangements.

-You may also find that your local minister, or charity/community groups may have some kind of funds, or support, to assist with funeral expenses for the needy.
+You may also find that your local minister or charity/community groups may have some funds or support to assist with funeral expenses for the needy.

 Although they do not always publicize it, many Mom & Pop funeral businesses will offer discounted services to families in need.